ctrl-alt-reclaim/ctrl-alt-reclaim.github.io/content/_index.md

 ---

 # Ctrl+Alt+Reclaim
-## A Youth Manifesto for our Digital World
+## A Youth Manifesto for our Digital World.

 As the first generation to grow up online, we understand all that the internet can bring: community across continents and cultures, participation in movements that can change the world, instant access to information and services on a scale never dreamed of in history.